-Best Learning Management Systems (LMS) Summary Table
+Top 7 Best Learning Management Systems for 2019

 How We Evaluated Learning Management Systems

-1. Best Overall LMS for Small Businesses: TalentLMS
+Best Overall LMS for Small Businesses: TalentLMS

-You have the option to try any plan before you buy without providing a credit card.
-TalentLMS doesn’t charge for content storage, unlike many of the other LMS systems.
+The price of TalentLMS ranges from the free version to about $200 per month for up to 500 users.
+There are no setup fees.
+If you have fewer than five employees and need to host no more than 10 courses, you can keep the free version—no time limit!
 The pricing below shows limits on the number of active users at each price point.
-If you go over these limits, you’d pay a $4 per user fee that month (for example, if you have 7 users, you would pay $8 per month).
+If you go over these limits, you’d only pay a $4 per user fee that month (for example, if you have seven users, you would pay $8 per month).

 |Number of Users|